BayAreaMetro/transit-passenger-surveys/papers.md

 ## Working Papers

-Below are some papers produced by academics and practioners that utilize data collected in the Survey Program:
+Below are some papers produced by academics and transportation planning practioners that utilize data collected in the Survey Program:

 *	Application of Mitigating Flow Bias from Bus Origin/Destination Surveys in a Transit System.
 David Schmitt and Jamie Snow, AECOM.
 [Presentation slides](http://trbappcon.org/2015conf/presentations/200_2015-05-20%20Planning%20Apps%20-%20Mitigating%20Flow%20Bias%20v3%20051815.pptx).